cloudFPGA/cFp_Zoo/ROLE/custom/hls/memtest/README.md

 procedure.
 Firstly we synthesize the Themisto SHELL with Vivado (HLS) 2017.4 and then we synthesize the rest of the project (including P&R and bitgen) with Vivado (HLS) > 2019.1.

+By default the Memory Test will come with `#define SIMPLER_BANDWIDTH_TEST` commented.
+Which means that you will use the complex memory test that can handle any variable burst size.
+To change this just decomment the define.

 ###### The Themisto SHELL
 ```bash
 cd cFp_Memtest/cFDK/SRA/LIB/SHELL/Themisto